philterd/philter/docs/docs/redaction/ledgers.md

 validation.
 Only the signature and the id of the key that made it sit outside the hash, because the signature is taken *over* the hash.

-**How the hash is computed.** Each field is written as its length in characters, a colon, then the value itself, in this order, and the result is hashed with SHA-256 and rendered as lowercase hex:
+**How the hash is computed.** Each field is written as its length in **UTF-8 bytes**, a colon, then the field's UTF-8 bytes, in this order; the result is hashed with SHA-256 and rendered as lowercase
+hex:

 ```
 user id, document id, token, replacement, start position, document hash, timestamp,
 previous hash, policy name, policy version, policy content hash, filename, PII type
 ```

-An unset field is written as the four characters `null`, and the timestamp as `yyyy-MM-dd'T'HH:mm:ss.SSS'Z'` in UTC.
+An unset field is written as the four bytes `null`, and the timestamp as `yyyy-MM-dd'T'HH:mm:ss.SSS'Z'` in UTC.
 The length prefix is what fixes the boundary between one field and the next: joined with a separator alone, a token of `a:b` with a replacement of `c` and a token of `a` with a replacement of `b:c` would produce the same digest, and either could be rewritten as the other without breaking the chain.

+The length is counted in bytes, not characters, because those differ for anything outside ASCII and a name with an accent is ordinary in this data. `café` is 5 bytes but 4 characters, and `a🙂b` is 6 bytes, 3 code points and 4 UTF-16 units — so a verifier counting characters would compute a different digest from Philter for exactly the values a redaction ledger is most likely to hold.

 One field is not in the export: the owning account's internal user id, which is part of the hash but is not a value the export carries.
 An exported chain can therefore be checked for linkage — each